AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields-and-parameters.md

 unchecked conversion may fail at compile time.
 This is expected, and is a known limitation of ghost fields.

+Ghost fields are copied under assignment.
+Other component-wise operations are not impacted by ghostfield.
+For example, equality yields the same result even if ghost fields values are different, stream attributes do not stream ghost value, put_line does not output ghost fields, etc. This preserves the property that ghost code does not influence non-ghost code (with the exception of 'Size where the solution is described above).

 Ghost Parameters
 ----------------